Nevermind: Mixing and mastering

 Vig and the band were unhappy with Vig's initial mixes and decided to bring in someone else to oversee the mixing.
-DGC supplied a list of options, including Scott Litt (known for his work with R.E.M.) and Ed Stasium (known for his work with the Ramones and the Smithereens).
+DGC supplied a list of options, including Scott Litt, known for his work with R.E.M., and Ed Stasium, known for his work with Ramones and the Smithereens.
 Cobain was concerned about bringing in well known producers, and instead chose Andy Wallace, who had co-produced Slayer's 1990 album Seasons in the Abyss.
-Novoselic recalled, "We said, 'right on,' because those Slayer records were so heavy."
+Novoselic recalled, "We said, 'Right on,' because those Slayer records were so heavy."

 Wallace's mixes most notably altered the drum and guitar sounds.
 According to Wallace and Vig, the band loved the results.
 However, they criticized it after the album was released.
 Steve Albini, who engineered Nirvana's next album, In Utero (1993), said Vig's initial mix "sounded maybe 200 times more ass-kicking" than the final version of Nevermind and that Nirvana referred to it while working on In Utero.
+He said that Vig was an excellent engineer who "had a good, sympathetic relationship with all the noisy bands he recorded in the 80s", which was why Nirvana had hired him.